-National Cathedral Is Removing Stained Glass Windows Honoring Confederate Leaders
+National Cathedral Is Removing Stained-Glass Windows Honoring Confederate Leaders

-Two stained glass windows honoring Confederate Gens.
+Two stained-glass windows honoring Confederate Gens.
 Robert E. Lee and Thomas "Stonewall" Jackson at the Washington National Cathedral will be removed immediately, the cathedral says.

 The facility's leadership says the decision came after long deliberations on an important question: "Are these windows, installed in 1953, an appropriate part of the sacred fabric of a spiritual home for the nation?"